 - There’s a range of quality smartphone apps that apply filters to images to change the look – including golden hour lighting effects.

 - White balance (WB) controls on cameras change the colour palette of the photo.
-Adjust the WB white balance for a cooler (shifting WB to blue) or warmer (shifting WB to yellow) photo.
+Adjust the WB white balance for a cooler (shifting WB to blue) or warmer (shifting WB to yellow) photo for that gorgeous golden hour colour.

 - Adjust WB in editing software such as Adobe Lightroom – available for desktop and mobile devices.